act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 4

-This link, that is distinguishable by color from the other text in the same line, has a distinguishing bottom border.
+This link, that is distinguishable by color from the other text in the same line, has a distinguishable bottom border.
 This example passes rule "[Inline link has distinguishable style or content not based on color alone](https://act-rules.github.io/rules/88407d)".

 ```html
 <style>